tevang/tutorials/create_alternative_protonations/README.md

 ## INSTALLATION
 ```
-conda create -n ete3 -c insilichem pychimera	# this will create a virtual environment for PyChimera and modify your ~/.bashrc thus you have to source it again
+conda create -n pychimera -c insilichem pychimera	# this will create a virtual environment for PyChimera and modify your ~/.bashrc thus you have to source it again
 source ~/.bashrc
-conda activate ete3
+conda activate pychimera
-pip install ete3
+pip install pychimera
-pip install --upgrade numpy			# upgrade numpy to match the version that ete3 needs
+pip install --upgrade numpy			# upgrade numpy to match the version that pychimera needs
 ```
 Finally add the path to `protonate_receptor.py` to your `PATH` variable and create a symbolic link, like `sudo ln -s [full path to protonate_receptor.py] /usr/local/bin/`.